RyanBayne/TwitchPress/wp-content/plugins/channel-solution-for-twitch/readme.txt

 New setup step added.
 Please open the Help tab and go to the Installation section.
 Click on the Authorize Main Channel button.

 == Changelog ==

+= 1.7.4 NOT RELEASED =
+* DONE - Sync extension has been merged into this plugin.
+* DEV  - Manual subscription sync tool function added to core tools class.

 = 1.7.3 =
 * DONE - Setup Wizard links updated on Application step to take users to more applicable pages.
 * DONE - Added new links to the top of the Setup Wizard Application step - just makes more sense!